CharlesAverill/ctpe/docs/index.md

 More specifically, `intros` [specializes](/ctpe/glossary.html#specialize) a goal by looking for [type inhabitation](/ctpe/glossary.html#type_inhabitation) and proposition assumptions and moving them into the assumption space.
 For example, if you write `forall (n : nat), n + 0 = n`, the `forall` is acting as an assumption that there is a value of type `nat` that we can call `n`.
 Calling `intros` here will provide you an assumption `n` that there is a value of type `nat`.

+`intros` will not introduce variables that are contained in opaque/wrapped definitions.

+A simpler tactic, `intro`, acts similarly but can only introduce one assumption, and will introduce variables contained in opaque/wrapped definitions.

 ### Syntax